hfakoor222/Palo_Alto_Scripting/README.md

         #api_url = f'http://{fw_ip}/api/?type=config&action=get&xpath=/config/devices/entry[@name=\'localhost.localdomain\']/vsys/entry[@name=\'vsys1\']'

-Or we use authentication cookie RestAPI call when connecting from outside the network.
+Or we use authentication cookie RestAPI call when connecting from outside the network for added security.

 **the code for this is found in the /compare_Object_ACL's folder (see above).**

+I can write a script of this level in 1-3 days.

 Video below: